Refugees are internationally homeless, but we help create safe and hopeful futures for our newest Austinites.

-Last year, Caritas of Austin resettled refugees from Afghanistan, Bhutan, Burma, Burundi, Congo, Cuba, Eritrea, Ethiopia, Iran, Iraq, Somali, Sudan, Cameroon, Uganda, Syria, and Zambi
+Last year, Caritas of Austin served 631 refugees from 16 countries: Afghanistan, Bhutan, Burma, Burundi, Congo, Cuba, Eritrea, Ethiopia, Iran, Iraq, Somalia, Sudan, Cameroon, Uganda, Syria, and Zambia.